Auditing your website isn’t optional. It’s a necessity.

 iv).
 Dig deeper into local searches.
 Now, let’s do it in the context of local SEO keyword search.

-The purpose of digging deeper into local searches is to find out if there are local businesses competing for your keywords.
+The purpose of digging deeper into local SEO is to find out if there are local businesses competing for your keywords.
 You’re interested in both organic results and paid search (AdWords).

-Is there a local intent for your business?
+Is there a local listing necessity for your business?
 If you find competitors running Google ads consistently, it’s a sign that local consumers are searching for the keywords and will be more likely to buy a product, opt-in to an email list and read informative content.

-Make sure your site meta data has relevant and geo-modified keywords.
-Do the title tags and meta descriptions on your site contain the right keywords – i.e., “your keyword + state” or “seo expert New Jersey”?
+Make sure the title tag, meta tag and meta description of your website has relevant and geo-modified keywords.
+Do the title tags, meta tags and meta descriptions on your site contain the right keywords – i.e., “your keyword + state” or “local seo expert New Jersey”?